google-code-export/google-checkout-oscommerce/README.txt

 Any comments added during state change will be sent to the buyer account page if you have selected the Notify Customer option.

-All request and response messages will be logged to the file catalog/googlecheckout/response_message.log.
+All statechanges are added as notes in the Admin UI All request and response messages will be logged to the file catalog/googlecheckout/logs/response_message.log.

-In case an order payment is declined or an order is canceled (by Google or otherwise), you can add code to catalog/googlecheckout/responsehandler.php for any specific actions you need to take.
+In case an order payment is declined or an order is cancelled(by Google or otherwise), you can add code to googlecheckout/responsehandler.php for any specific actions you need to take.

 PROJECT HOME